-Tradedoubler has not noticed increased bad debt losses in any geographical area.
+Tradedoubler has not noticed increased credit losses in any geographical area.
 However, the group management is actively monitoring the situation.
 No specific risk concentration exists for any customer category.

-Incurred bad debt losses during the year amounted to SEK 3,612 (1,901) thousands in the group, net after reversal of liabilities to publishers.
+Incurred credit losses during the year amounted to SEK 1,912 (3,612) thousands in the group, net after reversal of liabilities to publishers.

-Provision for anticipated bad debt losses in the balance sheet amounted to SEK 37,242 (19,343).
+Provision for anticipated credit losses in the balance sheet amounted to SEK 46,038 (37,242).
+All receivables older than 12 months are considered doubtful, if no particular explanation exist.

-Provisions for uncertain accrued revenue are continuously revalued in connection with the income statement and the sum of these is of nonsignificant value.
+Provisions for uncertain accrued revenue are continuously revalued in connection with the income statement and the sum of these is of non-significant value.

-Since a publisher in most cases only gets paid when the customer has paid the invoice, the company's customer credit risk is reduced in this wav.
+Since a publisher in most cases only gets paid when the customer has paid the invoice, the company's customer credit risk is reduced in this way.